 2. Auto Insurance Coverage

 If you plan on going out of state or having your friends drive your car on a long California road trip, make sure you and your car have the right insurance coverage.
 Not sure what type of Car Insurance you have?
 Speak with an Insurance Specialist at (855) 919-4247 before you go on your spring break road trip.
 You’ll want to be covered all the way from point A to point B, and everywhere in between.

 3. Pit Stops

 4. Weather Forecast

 Definitely check the weather forecast in whatever city you’re visiting.
 Just because you’re planning a California road trip, it doesn’t mean it’ll be sunny everywhere you go.
-You’ll want to be prepared for any cold weather, rain or snow.
-This is especially true in areas you plan to go camping or hiking in.
-You can also check the weather forecast during the same dates from the previous years if you’re really worried that the weather might rain on your spring break parade.
+Prepare for any cold weather, rain or snow, especially in areas you plan to go camping or hiking in.
+Also, check the weather forecast during the same dates from the previous years if you’re really worried that the weather might rain on your spring break parade.
 If you’re going to Lake Tahoe or Yosemite, your car might need snow chains.
 If you’re going to Santa Barbara or Las Vegas, don’t forget to pack a swimsuit!
 Looking at the weather forecast in advanced might even make you change your mind on where you and your friends want to spend your spring break.